Responsible Conduct of Research, Scholarship and Creative Activities

 Workshop Series Coordinators

-Dr. Greg Swain, 517-353-1090, swain@chemistry.msu.edu
+Dr. Greg Swain, RECR Education Coordinator, Tel.
+517-353-1090, swain@chemistry.msu.edu

-Topics for 2023-2024 RCRSCA Workshops
+Topics for 2023-2024 RECR Workshops

-All workshops will be conducted virtually at the designated time, 6:00-7:30 pm.
+All instructor-led workshops will be conducted virtually at the designated time, 6:00-7:30 pm.
 Zoom link information will be provided to registrants.

 All workshop slides and other materials can be found in Ability as “Class Documents” under each workshop/course.